huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning All systems
+::: tip All systems
+Operational.
+:::

 **2021-08-19 15:06** - High load of incomming traffic is reported to cause lag in lab connections.
 We are reconfiguring traffic to reduce impact.
-Next update expected tomorrow.
-:::

 <!--